 Preparing for the Biometrics Appointment

 The fingerprinting and biometrics appointment is a crucial step during the marriage Green Card application process.
-Once USCIS receives the marriage Green Card application, USCIS schedules the biometric appointment and will send Form I-797C with the date, time and location.
+Once USCIS receives the marriage Green Card application, USCIS schedules the biometric appointment and will send Form I-797C notice of action with the date, time and location.
 Check this article to understand more about U.S. biometric appointments!

 I. What information is obtained during the biometrics appointment?